robinmonjo/krgo/README.md

 ### Why dlrootfs ?

-Docker has become really popular and lots of people and organisations are building Docker images they store and share on the [docker hub](https://registry.hub.docker.com/).
-However these images are only available for Docker's user. `dlrootfs` allows to download root file systems from the Docker Hub so they can be used with other container engines ([LXC](https://linuxcontainers.org/), [nsinit (`libcontainer`)](https://github.com/docker/libcontainer), [systemd-nspawn](http://0pointer.de/public/systemd-man/systemd-nspawn.html) ...)
+Docker has become really popular and lots of people and organisations are building docker images they store and share on the [docker hub](https://registry.hub.docker.com/).
+However these images are only available for docker's user. `dlrootfs` allows to download root file systems from the docker hub so they can be used with other container engines ([LXC](https://linuxcontainers.org/), [nsinit (`libcontainer`)](https://github.com/docker/libcontainer), [systemd-nspawn](http://0pointer.de/public/systemd-man/systemd-nspawn.html) ...)